gabrielleles18/gabrielleles18/README.md

 - 👋 Hi, I’m Gabriel Leles
 - 💪 Web developer and specialist in wordpress
-- 👀 I’m interested in javascript frameworks
+- 👀 Interested in javascript frameworks
-- 🌱 I’m currently learning React Native and ReactJS
+- 🌱 Proficient in React Native and ReactJS

 **Skills**